Samin Nosrat

-Samin Nosrat (ثمین نصرت, /s@'min 'nVsɹɑ:t/, born November 7, 1979) is a Persian-American chef, TV host, food writer and podcaster.
+Samin Nosrat (ثمین نصرت, /s@'min 'nVsɹɑ:t/, born November 7, 1979) is an Iranian-American chef, TV host, food writer and podcaster.

 She is the author of the James Beard Award–winning, New York Times Bestselling cookbook Salt Fat Acid Heat and host of a Netflix docu-series of the same name.
 From 2017 to 2021, she was a food columnist for The New York Times Magazine.
 Nosrat is also the co-host of the podcast Home Cooking.
+Her second book is titled Good Things.

 Early life and education

 Nosrat was born in San Diego, California.
 She was raised in University City, San Diego and attended La Jolla High School.
 Her parents emigrated from Iran to the United States in 1976, fleeing state sanctioned persecution of Baháʼís.
 When Nosrat was 18 months old, her older sister Samar died at the age of three from brain cancer.

 She grew up eating mostly Persian cuisine, and though she did not learn to cook until she was an adult, she has said that food was an important part of her childhood.

 Nosrat attended the University of California, Berkeley, majoring in English.